Sinking of MV Sewol: Explosion

 Gong Gil-young (공길영), a professor of aviation engineering at Korea Maritime University, commented that Sewol's sudden turn was simply the 'first cause' and that there were secondary causes to the incident.
 He advocated an explosion as the most probable secondary cause.

 Reef collision

 At the beginning of the investigation, the KCG thought that the cause was a collision with a reef, believing this likely because the area was foggy.
-Captain Lee denied this was the cause of the accident, and a reef collision has been dismissed as a cause by consensus among experts.
+Captain Lee denied this was the cause of the sinking, and a reef collision has been dismissed as a cause by consensus among experts.
 The theory is also not currently advocated by the KCG.